listx/dyla/README.md

 ### Encounter cards
 - name
+- lvl(ranges from 1 to 3 reflecting difficulty)
 - hit points, you must deal this much damage to defeat them.
 - damage, if not defeated at the end of the turn, the enemy will retaliate and inflict this amount of damage.
 - VP, if defeated, you gain this amount of points towards victory.